dinsdag 19 apr 2022 t/m vrijdag 22 apr 2022 CET

 Established in 2007 by Edgar van Os, Forze became the sustainable hydrogen racing team of Delft University of Technology.
 The team is composed of students who design, develop, manage, produce, and race hydrogen fuel cell powered race cars.

 Currently, conventional cars use combustion engines to convert energy stored in fossil fuels to mechanical energy.
 Unlike these conventional cars, Forze powers its cars by using hydrogen-based fuel cells, a clean and sustainable option.
-Since its foundation, the mission of the team has been the promotion of hydrogen as a clean and sustainable fuel in the mobility sector by racing with hydrogen fuel cell vehicles
+Since its foundation, the mission of the team has been the promotion of hydrogen as a clean and sustainable fuel in the mobility sector by racing with hydrogen fuel cell vehicles.

 By combining motorsport with clean and sustainable technology and competing in races and other events, Forze is able to demonstrate hydrogen up to its maximum potential as an alternative fuel.
 To this day, the team has developed and built eight hydrogen powered race cars in the last fourteen years.